 1. Training with resistance helps you even out your stroke.

-One of the things that researchers found when swimmers trained with a parachute is that the stroke cycle became more balanced with resistance.
-If you have a badly galloping stroke—something that will also likely lead you to muscle imbalances and the inevitable shoulder injury—wearing DragSox will force you to swim with a more even stroke.
+If you have a badly galloping stroke—something that will also likely lead you to muscle imbalances and the inevitable shoulder injury from swimming—wearing DragSox will force you to swim with a more even stroke.

 2. Your legs will get hilariously stronger.

-Instead of doing endless meters of kick, strap on a pair of DragSox and do some high intensity strength training.
 One of my go-to sets is a simple 8×25 kick (either free with a board or underwater fly kick) with DragSox all out on a minute.
 Plenty of rest, plenty of intensity!

 3. The speed boost once you take them off.

-This is my favorite part of using DragSox—the moment where you take them off and get a burst of speed.
-From the dolphin kicks off the wall, to the breakout, to those first few strokes you will get a blast of extra speed.
-The first time you push off after wearing them your body will rip through the water like you are wearing fins.
+From the dolphin kicks off the wall to the breakout to those first few strokes, you will get a blast of extra speed.
+The first time you push off after wearing them, your body will rip through the water like you are wearing fins.

 4. Teaches you to emphasize a strong catch.

-Another benefit of training under load in the water is that there is an emphasis on the catch.
 When you have two nets dangling off your ankles slowing you down it forces you to get into the catch more quickly.
-Gliding through the front of your stroke becomes harder when the weight of DragSox are pulling you back.

 5. Power work without all the power tools.

-Power Towers are one of the biggie power development tools employed by high performance swim teams.
-Go to any college pool and you are likely to find them littering the pool deck.
+Power Towers are one of the biggie power development tools employed by high-performance swim teams.
+Go to any college pool, and you are likely to find them littering the pool deck.

 DragSox can be folded up and packed away in your swim bag, don’t take up any pool space, and you can swim in both directions for as long as you need.